manuito/robot-small/README.md

 ### Camera

 Camera code is included but not yet used.
 Copied from another old project on Arduino Mega.
+Will be droped : Serial Camera is painfull to use and not powerfull.
+I prefer to invest on an other solution for futur robot projects, for example based on openCV with Raspberry camera.

 ### NeoPixels